 While Smith said the 26 percent return rate was in line with what the Department of Defense was told is typical for a survey this size, officials are urging more people to return their forms.
 Defense Secretary Robert Gates sent a letter earlier this week reminding people to do so.

-"Your responses to this survey will help us assess the impact of a change in the 'don't ask, don't tell' law and policy on family readiness and recruiting and retention," Gates wrote.
-"We need you to participate."
+"Your responses to this survey will help assess the impact of a change in the Don't Ask, Don't Tell law and associated policy on military readiness, effectiveness and unit cohesion, should such a change occur," Gates wrote.
+"The end result: more informed decisions."